aberner6/kadk-data-vis/README.md

     - Review: assignments
     - Code: types of visualisations (small multiples)
     - Design: drawing iterations and testing
-    - Theory: how to plan a project
+    - Theory: the brief + how to plan a project
 * Exercises:
     - Small multiples
     - Code concepts bowl 5